2012-2013 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the Seidman College of Business section in this catalog.

-The management program provides students with a balance of technical and interpersonal skills required to be effective managers and to lead others in a world of constant change and intense competition.
-This program offers one major and an emphasis.
+The management major provides students with a balance of technical and interpersonal skills required to be effective managers and to lead others in a world of constant change and intense competition.
+This major offers four areas of emphasis.

-This major is recommended if you are interested in more diverse areas of management.
-It allows for combining interests in areas such as human resource management, management information systems and operations management by selecting from a range of courses.
+This 18-credit hour emphasis is recommended if you are interested in more diverse areas of management.
+It allows for combining interests in areas such as human resource management, organizational information systems and operations management by selecting from a range of courses.

-This major is designed to prepare you in the technical and strategic aspects of producing goods and services.
-Operations management involves the application of managerial, quantitative, and computer skills to areas of lean, six-sigma, ERP, inventory management, forecasting and scheduling, with the goal of giving students the tools to effectively manage service and manufacturing operations.
-SAP, the enterprise resource planning (ERP) software, and other software packages are integrated into the majority of the operations management courses.
+Operations management involves the application of managerial, quantitative, and computer skills to areas of lean, six-sigma, ERP, inventory management, forecasting and scheduling, with the goal of providing you with the tools you need to effectively manage service and manufacturing operations.
+This emphasis is designed to prepare you in the technical and strategic aspects of producing goods and services.

 Management Information Systems